Dkra/DevResume-Theme/Content.md

 - A full year remote working experience under US team
 - Embracing Uncertainty

+Roger Jiang is a software engineer with 6+ years of experience, specializing in front end development and has fundenmental capability of building backend APIs, CI/CD pipeline via cloud services.

+As a team player.
+He is a efficient communicater with empathy.

 1. Preference Center Portal
    _ Implement a Healthcare system which allow patient able to setup its own notification preferences on its providers customized theme
    _ Main Tools: React, Redex, Express, Jest, Aws